25 Activities to Help Preschool Kids Build Scissor Skills

 Printable Crafts Designed For Fine Motor Skills Development

 These printable fine motor crafts are designed specifically to work on fine motor skills.
-The thematic crafts give your kids the opportunity to work on cutting skills as they cut on various types of lines.
+The thematic crafts give your kids the opportunity to work on cutting skills as they cut out basic shapes on various types of lines.
 If your kids are brand new at learning to cut, there are snipping opportunities.

 In addition to cutting, each craft can also serve as a hole punch activity and your kids will get pre-writing practice as they trace the dotted lines on each design.